cartalyst/demo-data-grid/resources/views/install/install.md

 #### Downloading

 Cloning the repository using the link below.
-You can also [download](https://github.com/cartalyst/data-grid-quickstart/archive/1.0/1.0.zip) the repository from [Github](https://github.com/cartalyst/data-grid-quickstart)
+You can also [download](https://github.com/cartalyst/demo-data-grid/archive/master.zip) the repository from [Github](https://github.com/cartalyst/demo-data-grid)

 ##### Cloning from github

 ```
-git clone -b 1.0 git@github.com:cartalyst/data-grid-quickstart.git
+git clone git@github.com:cartalyst/demo-data-grid.git
 ```

 ### Requirements